magnus1984/uphone-deployment/README.md

 2. AWS Lambda for the application layer (for application logic, like sms sending; highly-available).
 3. AWS DynamoDB for the data layer (for persisting phone numbers; highly-available).

-Every layer is deployed on multiple AZ, as part of AWS managed services.
+Every layer is deployed in multiple AZ, as part of AWS managed services.
 The solution conforms to modern idioms of web development such as single-page applications, serverless architecture and highly-available NoSQL databases like DynamoDB.